Everyone may have this issue, especially when beginning to use Raspberry Pi.

 Maybe I should have started with this one, but the other reasons in this category are the least likely to happen.

-Yes, you may smile, but it can happen to anyone if you try to go fast.
+Yes, I see you smiling, but it can happen to anyone if you try to go fast.
+So take a few seconds to check everything.

 You can also check the latest suggestion in this post to avoid any issue due to a not essential part (USB accessories, HAT, etc.).